Student Organizations & Leadership

 The Promise Group was established to create opportunities for first generation students and those who are part of the SJSU Spartan Scholars, Guardian Scholars, or Educational Opportunity Program to participate in a year-long personal, academic, and professional development experience.

-Lurie College undergraduate students who are Child & Adolescent Development (ChAD) or Communicative Disorders & Sciences (CD&S) majors at SJSU and can participate in a twice monthly group seminar are eligible to join.
+Lurie College undergraduate students who are Child and Adolescent Development (ChAD) or Communicative Disorders and Sciences (CDS) majors at SJSU and can participate in a twice monthly group seminar are eligible to join.
 Complete our interest form to learn more.

 Lurie College Student Ambassador Group

-Student Ambassadors are dedicated to welcoming new and prospective students, creating a strong college community, and exploring pre-professional networking opportunities.
+Student Ambassadors (SAs) are dedicated to welcoming new and prospective students, creating a strong college community, and exploring pre-professional networking opportunities.
 Under the guidance of the Lurie College Student Success Center, the volunteer SAs participate in the development and implementation of events that foster a strong community.
 If you are enthusiastic about representing Lurie College and creating meaningful experiences for future and current students, apply today.

 Child and Adolescent Development Club